 - The company’s certificate of registration and trade license.

-- A copy after the license of liquidator is accompanies by a letter stating the approval of liquidation.
+- A copy after the license of the liquidator is accompanied by a letter stating the approval of liquidation.

-No matter what type of company liquidation procedure is being opted for, the main thing is that this Dubai Company must add the term in liquidation to its trade name.
+No matter what type of liquidation procedure in UAE is being opted for, the main thing is that this Dubai Company must add the term in liquidation to its trade name.